 From September 2012 schools have been required to publish on-line information about how we have used the Pupil Premium.
 This is to ensure parents and other stakeholders are made fully aware of the attainment and progress of pupils covered by the Pupil Premium.

-The Pupil Premium Governor & the Head Teacher meet at least once a year to check Pupil Premium pupil progress & ensure that the Pupil Premium allocation for our school is being spent efficiently.
+The Pupil Premium Governor (Chair of Governors) & the Head Teacher meet regularly to check Pupil Premium pupil progress & ensure that the Pupil Premium allocation for our school is being spent efficiently.